-The assessment should consider things like the amount of dust generated, how often it needs to be cleaned up and how potential sources of contamination can be eliminated or reduced.
+The assessment should consider the amount of dust generated, cleanup frequency, and elimination or reduction of contamination sources.

-Dust risk assessments are important for protecting workers' health and ensuring that workplaces meet HSE standards.
-By identifying potential sources of contamination, conducting regular inspections and implementing effective control measures, employers can ensure that their employees are safe from harm caused by inhaling dangerous airborne particles.
+Dust risk assessments protect workers' health and ensure workplaces meet HSE standards.
+By identifying contamination sources, conducting regular inspections, and implementing effective control measures, employers ensure employee safety from dangerous airborne particles.

 Furthermore, they help employers understand any legal requirements they need to fulfil to remain compliant with relevant legislation.